 One day, when she put the sandwich she made him in his lunch box, she wrapped it in a US road map!

-A good quality road atlas can drop a broad hint and comes in very handy for planning and hitting the road.
+The gift of a good quality road atlas can drop a broad hint and comes in very handy for planning your itinerary.

-Once you’ve been out having fun in your RV, whether you’ve been traveling for a week or for a year or more, you’ll want to keep a record of all your adventures.
+Once you’ve been out having fun in your RV for a while, whether you’ve been traveling for a week, a year, or more, you’ll want to keep a record of all your adventures.

 I still cherish the journal I hand wrote (and hand decorated with glued-in photos) of our travels in our popup tent trailer.